Post

 • SaveOrder summary: reads _currentOrder

-When computing a forward slice from _currentOrder in LoadOrder, the analysis:
+So a forward slice from _currentOrder in LoadOrder:

 1. Finds the initial write at L1

-2. Scans the class for other methods accessing _currentOrder
+2. Scans the class for other methods that touch _currentOrder

-3. Includes L2 and L3 based on the summaries
+3. Pulls in L2 and L3 based on their summaries

-Within a method, calls to other methods create dependencies:
+Within a method, a call to another method creates dependencies:

 1